mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 I'm still not used to the `await`s everywhere.
 The Cypress syntax feels much more intuitive to me.

 ## Test artifacts work in CI

+## The Docker image actually contains the software

+There must be some good reason for this since both Cypress and Playwright do this, but the Docker images don't actually contain the software.
+That is, the Playwright Docker image does not contain Playwright and the Cypress Docker image doesn't contain Cypress.
+Instead, the Docker images contain the _dependencies_ you need to install Playwright or Docker respectively.
+So the first step after launching the Playwright Docker image is to install Playwright.

+When I complained about this for Cypress, they added a special cypress/included image that actually does contain Cypress.